danielcbit/apcctrl/doc/manual/manual.rst

 -------------------------

 At this point, you should
-verify that in the event of a power fail apcupsd properly calls apccontrol.
+verify that in the event of a power fail apcctrl properly calls apccontrol.
 This test is appropriate for all models of UPSes (smart or dumb).

-To avoid the possibility that apcupsd might shut down your system, locate where apccontrol resides on your system (normally, /etc/apcctrl/apccontrol.
+To avoid the possibility that apcctrl might shut down your system, locate where apccontrol resides on your system (normally, /etc/apcctrl/apccontrol.
 Move this script to another location e.g. apccontrol.save and replace it with the script found in